 Filtering out the Mud

 One of the key things that I teach to new mix engineers is the concept of a filter/fader/pan pot mix.
-In order to keep people from becoming overwhelmed and over complicating mixes by reaching for every plug-in within the DAW, I enforce the practise of bare bones mixing to fix as much as possible early on.
-This is a common practise for eliminating a muddy mix from the onset.
+In order to keep people from becoming overwhelmed and overcomplicating mixes by reaching for every plug-in within the DAW, I enforce the practice of bare-bones mixing to fix as much as possible early on.
+This is a common practice for eliminating a muddy mix from the onset.
 It’s also a great tool for learning to get rough mixes down quickly.

 The Mute Method